Ana Mendieta: Work

-Rape Scene (1973 Moffit Street, Iowa City, Iowa)
+Rape Scene (1973 Moffitt Street, Iowa City, Iowa)

 Mendieta's first use of blood to make art was in 1972, when she performed Untitled (Death of a Chicken).
 In this performance, she stood naked in front of a white wall holding a freshly decapitated chicken by its feet as its blood spattered her naked body.
 In 1973, Mendieta performed Rape Scene, which commented on the rape and murder of a fellow student that had been committed on the University of Iowa campus by another student.
-In the performance, Mendieta invited friends and other students to visit her in her Moffit Street apartment.
+In the performance, Mendieta invited friends and other students to visit her in her Moffitt Building apartment on East College Street.
 Upon arriving at her apartment, viewers were confronted with the image of Mendieta, naked from the waist down, smeared with blood, bent over, and bound to a table.
 Mendieta recalls that after encountering her body, her audience "all sat down, and started talking about it.
 I didn’t move.
 I stayed in position about an hour.
-It really jolted them" The interaction between the people who stayed to observe and talk about her work (rape scene) and the artist herself (Ana Mendieta) was a means of processing the actual crime that had occurred at the University of Iowa.
+It really jolted them."
+The interaction between the people who stayed to observe and talk about her work (Rape Scene) and the artist herself (Ana Mendieta) was a means of processing the actual crime that had occurred at the University of Iowa.

 Professor and art historian Kaira Cabañas writes about Untitled (Rape Scene):

 Her body was the subject and object of the work.
 She used it to emphasize the societal conditions by which the female body is colonized as the object of male desire and ravaged under masculine aggression.
 Mendieta's corporeal presence demanded the recognition of a female subject.
 The previously invisible, unnamed victim of rape gained an identity.
 The audience was forced to reflect on its responsibility; its empathy was elicited and translated to the space of awareness in which sexual violence could be addressed.

 In a slide series, People Looking at Blood Moffitt (1973), she poured blood and rags on a sidewalk and photographed people walking by without stopping until the man next door (the storefront window bears the name H.F.
 Moffitt) came out to clean it up.